Jefferies slashes price target on Senseonics Holdings Inc. [SENS] – find out why.

 Jefferies have made an estimate for Senseonics Holdings Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on July 19, 2023.

-Senseonics Holdings Inc. [SENS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.75.
-With this latest performance, SENS shares gained by 29.44% in over the last four-week period, additionally sinking by -16.73% over the last 6 months – not to mention a drop of -25.98% in the past year of trading.
+Senseonics Holdings Inc. [SENS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.08.
+With this latest performance, SENS shares gained by 8.18% in over the last four-week period, additionally sinking by -24.14% over the last 6 months – not to mention a drop of -32.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Senseonics Holdings Inc. [SENS] shares currently have an operating margin of -418.74 and a Gross Margin at +16.63.
 Senseonics Holdings Inc.’s Net Margin is presently recorded at +867.16.